 And that’s just road block #1.
 The second problem is what is available for this archivist to archive in the first place.
 Who are the people writing these records?
 They, too, are making choices.

 I went to an historical Christmas pudding cooking class a couple years ago given by food historian Annie Gray, author of ‘The Greedy Queen: Eating with Victoria’ and she pointed out something rather marvellous I hadn’t thought of before: cookbooks are aspirational.
 Think of your cookbook shelf at home and compare that to whatever you cobbled together last night.
 Yup.
 I rest my case.
 Looking at historical cookbooks doesn’t give us much of an idea at all of how real people actually ate themselves, or even fed their guests.
 These cookbooks are records of how they hoped to cook.
 Like an historical Nailed It.

 If we look back at published works from the Early Modern period on the variety of sociological problems that concerned them at the time, these are written as idealised guides of how society should function and behave, written once again from our WCM perspective.

 Then if we go back even further to mediaeval texts, these are mostly written by WCM of the Church—monks who had sequestered themselves away from society to pray and write tracks about how society should function and behave.
 In Latin.
 Now we have several layers even further removed from anything resembling a text that actually documents how real people worked, prayed, caroused, loved, and lived—like an entire sociological Nailed It.

 So, I leave you with this (and yes, you learned everything you need to know from this post already from a meme) — well-behaved women seldom make history.
-The women who who obeyed mediaeval and Early Modern societal norms would never find their names listed along with the ‘great men’ of the age in guild ledgers or have their works widely published.
-The women who made it into archives of old are the the ones in the historical pillory.
+The women who obeyed mediaeval and Early Modern societal norms would never find their names listed along with the ‘great men’ of the age in guild ledgers or have their works widely published.
+The women who made it into archives of old are the ones in the historical pillory.